 - Remove thatch so that water easily reaches the soil around turf plants.

-- Reduce steep slopes in lawns so that water does not run off rapidly.
+- Put sod, groundcovers, and bushes on steep slopes in lawns so that water does not run off rapidly.

 - Always use a sharp blade.